 Start with your timeline and numbers

-We begin with your situation: when you need to move, what matters most, and where your budget stands.
-If you're buying, that usually means talking with a lender first so we know your real price range.
+We begin with your situation: buying, selling, investing, or coordinating a move.
+If you're buying, that usually means getting pre-qualified first so we know your real price range and can plan around your timeline.

 Step 02